 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term residents who needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and taking a bath.
-Many would argue this is a reliable measure of a patient's well-being.
+This is a measure of the percent of long-term care patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.

 Ability to Keep Residents Mobile